Damage to Baghdad during the Iraq War: Electricity

 During the Gulf War of 1991 aerial bombardment caused severe damage to the electric grid that operated the pumping stations and other facilities for potable water delivery and sewage treatment.
 The sanctions imposed by the UN at the conclusion of the Gulf War exacerbated these problems by banning the importation of spare parts for equipment and chemicals, such as chlorine, needed for disinfection.

 The invasion of Iraq produced further degradation of Iraq's water supply, sewerage and electrical supply systems.
 Treatment plants, pumping stations and generating stations were stripped of their equipment, supplies and electrical wiring by looters.
 The once-capable cadre of engineers and operating technicians were scattered or left the country.
 Reconstruction efforts faced a nation with a severely degraded infrastructure.

 In the hot summer of 2004, electricity was only available intermittently in most areas of the city.
 According to a member of Paul Bremer's staff, the problems with electricity were exacerbated by a surge in the use of air conditioners.

 Baghdad continues to suffer regular rolling power outages.

 Baghdad Zoo

 Within eight days following the 2003 invasion, only 35 of the 700 animals in the Baghdad Zoo survived.
 This was a result of theft of some animals for human food, and starvation of caged animals that had no food or water.
 Survivors included larger animals like lions, tigers, and bears.
-Notwithstanding the chaos brought by the invasion, South African Lawrence Anthony and some of the zoo keepers cared for the animals and fed the carnivores with donkeys they had bought locally.
+Not with standing the chaos brought by the invasion, South African Lawrence Anthony and some of the zoo keepers cared for the animals and fed the carnivores with donkeys they had bought locally.